A topic from the subject of Quantification in Chemistry.

 Introduction

 Quantitative analysis is the determination of the concentration of a substance in a sample.
-In pharmaceutical chemistry, quantitative analysis is used to determine the amount of active ingredient in a drug product, to ensure that the product meets the required specifications.
-Quantitative analysis can also be used to determine the purity of a drug product, to identify impurities, and to study the stability of drug products over time.
+In pharmaceutical chemistry, quantitative analysis is crucial for determining the amount of active ingredient in a drug product, ensuring it meets required specifications.
+It also determines drug product purity, identifies impurities, and studies drug stability over time.

 Basic Concepts

-• Concentration: The concentration of a substance is the amount of substance present in a given volume or mass of sample.
-Concentration can be expressed in units such as grams per liter (g/L), milligrams per milliliter (mg/mL), or percent.
+• Concentration: The amount of a substance present in a given volume or mass of sample.
+Expressed in units like grams per liter (g/L), milligrams per milliliter (mg/mL), or percent.

-• Calibration curve: A calibration curve is a graph that plots the concentration of a substance against the corresponding instrumental response.
-The calibration curve is used to determine the concentration of a substance in an unknown sample.
+• Calibration curve: A graph plotting the concentration of a substance against its corresponding instrumental response.
+Used to determine the concentration of a substance in an unknown sample.

-• Standard solution: A standard solution is a solution of known concentration that is used to calibrate the analytical instrument and to prepare calibration curves.
+• Standard solution: A solution of known concentration used to calibrate analytical instruments and prepare calibration curves.

-• Spectrophotometry: Spectrophotometry is a technique used to determine the concentration of a substance by measuring the amount of light that is absorbed by the sample at a specific wavelength.
-The absorbance of the sample is directly proportional to the concentration of the substance.
+• Spectrophotometry: A technique determining a substance's concentration by measuring the light absorbed by the sample at a specific wavelength.
+Absorbance is directly proportional to concentration.

 Equipment and Techniques

-• Analytical balance: An analytical balance is used to weigh samples and reagents.
+• Analytical balance: Used for weighing samples and reagents.

-• Volumetric flask: A volumetric flask is used to prepare solutions of known volume.
+• Volumetric flask: Used to prepare solutions of known volume.

-• Burette: A burette is used to deliver a known volume of reagent to a sample.
+• Burette: Used to deliver a known volume of reagent to a sample.

-• Spectrophotometer: A spectrophotometer is used to measure the absorbance of a sample at a specific wavelength.
+• Spectrophotometer: Used to measure a sample's absorbance at a specific wavelength.

 Types of Experiments